 We allow a maximum of eight weeks to consider the complaint.
-If for any reason we are unable to resolve the problem within that timeframe, where the complaint has not been settled or dealt with to our client’s satisfaction, we will advise our client again in writing of their right to pass the complaint to the Legal Ombudsman, the time frame for doing so and full details of how to contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ.
+If for any reason we are unable to resolve the problem within that timeframe, where the complaint has not been settled or dealt with to a client’s satisfaction, we advise the client again in writing of their right to pass the complaint to the Legal Ombudsman, the time frame for doing so and full details of how to contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ.

 We report and record every complaint made centrally.
-All complaints are referred to Julian Richards, in the first instance, who:
+All complaints are referred to our COLP, Julian Richards in the first instance, who:

 - Reviews the matter with any staff member involved;

 - Identifies the cause of any problems of which the client has complained

 - Determines what degree of validity the complaint has; and

 - Decides how the complaint should be resolved.